Wends: Decline (1000–1200)

-From the Middle Ages the kings of Denmark and of Denmark–Norway used the titles King of the Wends (from 1362) and Goths (from the 12th century).
+From the Middle Ages, the kings of Denmark and of Denmark–Norway used the titles King of the Wends (from 1362) and Goths (from the 12th century).
 The use of both titles was discontinued in 1973.

 Legacy

 The Wendish people co-existed with the German settlers for centuries and became gradually assimilated into the German-speaking culture.

 The Golden Bull of 1356 (one of the constitutional foundations of the German-Roman Empire) explicitly recognised in its Art.
 31 that the German-Roman Empire was a multi-national entity with "diverse nations distinct in customs, manner of life, and in language".
 For that it stipulated "the sons, or heirs and successors of the illustrious prince electors, ... since they are expected in all likelihood to have naturally acquired the German language, ... shall be instructed in the grammar of the Italian and Slavic (i.e. Wendish) tongues, beginning with the seventh Year of their age."

 Many geographical names in Central Germany and northern Germany can be traced back to a Slavic origin.
 Typical Slavic endings include -itz, -itzsch and -ow.
 They can be found in city names such as Delitzsch and Rochlitz.
 Even names of major cities like Leipzig and Berlin are most likely of Wendish origin.

-Today, the only remaining minority people of Wendish origin, the Sorbs, maintain their traditional language and culture and enjoy cultural self-determination exercised through the Domowina.
+Today, the only remaining minority people of Wendish origin, the Sorbs, maintain their traditional languages and culture and enjoy cultural self-determination exercised through the Domowina.
 The third minister president of Saxony Stanislaw Tillich (2008–2017) is of Sorbian origin, being the first head of a German federal state with an ethnic minority background.

 The Texas Wends

-In 1854, the Wends of Texas departed Lusatia on the Ben Nevis seeking greater liberty, in order to settle an area of central Texas, primarily Serbin.
+In 1854, the Wends of Texas departed Lusatia in north central Europe on the Ben Nevis seeking greater liberty, in order to settle an area of central Texas, primarily Serbin.
 The Wends succeeded, expanding into Warda, Giddings, Austin, Houston, Fedor, Swiss Alp, Port Arthur, Mannheim, Copperas Cove, Vernon, Walburg, The Grove, Bishop, and the Rio Grande Valley.

-A strong emphasis on tradition, principles, and education is evident today in families descendant from the Wendish pioneers.

-Today, thousands of Texans and other Americans (many unaware of their background), can lay claim to the heritage of the Wends.